If you’re wondering how to calm anxiety, it’s time to learn about all-natural, stress-relieving, soothing herbal teas.

 Chronic mild anxiety can take its toll in many ways.
-It can increase cortisol to unhealthy levels, as well as lead to depression, dementia.
+It can increase cortisol to unhealthy levels and lead to depression and dementia.
 Anxiety can shrink your prefrontal cortex, which adversely affects your decision making ability, memory, and impulse control.
-The inability to make a decision may lead to more anxiety, making it critically important to learn how to calm anxiety.
+The inability to make decisions may lead to more anxiety, making it critical to learn how to calm anxiety.

 Unhealthy Cortisol Increases

 Cortisol is a natural hormone released by the body to handle stress.
 However, if anxiety is causing you to constantly induce your cortisol response, that excess of cortisol can cause serious harm.
 Excessive cortisol production can be detrimental to the hippocampus, which can impair learning, memory, and emotional regulation over time.

 How to Calm Anxiety: Promote healthy cortisol levels by drinking Ocimum sanctum tea.
 Ocimum sanctum, also called Holy Basil and Tulsi, can help modulate cortisol response.

 Repeated overstimulation of the hippocampal response to stress can create symptoms of depression, including low appetite, decreased libido, abnormal reaction to new stimuli, and difficulty sleeping.
 Furthermore, unchecked anxiety is associated with deterioration and impaired function of the hippocampus, which can increase the risk of developing dementia.

 How to Calm Anxiety: Support hippocampal health with Polygala tenuifolia tea to increase proliferation of neural stem cells.